ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     replace
-      Determines if a data set should be replaced if *disposition=new* and a data set with a matching name already exists.
+      Determines if a data set should be replaced if :emphasis:`disposition=new` and a data set with a matching name already exists.

-      If *replace=true*, the original data set will be deleted, and a new data set created.
+      If :emphasis:`replace=true`\ , the original data set will be deleted, and a new data set created.

-      If *replace=false*, and a data set with a matching name already exists, allocation will fail.
+      If :emphasis:`replace=false`\ , and a data set with a matching name already exists, allocation will fail.

-      Mutually exclusive with *reuse*.
+      Mutually exclusive with :emphasis:`reuse`.

-      *replace* is only considered when *disposition=new*
+      :emphasis:`replace` is only considered when :emphasis:`disposition=new`

-      *replace* will result in loss of all data in the original data set unless *backup* is specified.
+      :emphasis:`replace` will result in loss of all data in the original data set unless :emphasis:`backup` is specified.

       | **required**: False
       | **type**: bool